Z323323/Euler-Totient-function-multiplicativity-proof/README.md

 ![2_5](2*5_fixed.png)

-<p>Here the structure follows a structured reasoning, but our first $5$ non-coprime element is not positioned in the last line, does this breaks our proof?
+<p>Here the structure follows a structured reasoning, but our first $5$ non-coprime element is not positioned in the last line, does this break our proof?
 Here we could simply swap that element with $[2(4)+1]$ and the game would be done.
-But what would happen when we have more than $1$ co-factor i.e in $3 \cdot 7$?
+But what would happen when we have more than $1$ co-factor, for example considering $3 \cdot 7$?
 We know that there will be $3$ elements which share $7$ as co-factor, does this break our formalization?
 Because having $2$ elements to remove around and not removing the last line would mean to rebuild the formalization.<br>
 It turns out that following the structure of the schemes proposed, it's always possible to swap every co-factor in the last line, breaking the structured format of the scheme but preserving formalization.<br>
 Taken $a, b$ where $b > a$ there will be $a$ elements which share the $b$ cofactor, this means that they will always be positionable in the last line (of $a$ elements).
 This will be even more clear looking at the $3 \cdot 7$ example. <br></p>